Local GROW Program

 Annual interest generated from the three Trusts will be used to fund local GROW programs that provide EG&S. This unique approach provides a continued source of funding that is expected to keep up with inflation, thereby maintaining it's relevance into the future.

-To learn more about eligible activities and to apply for GROW program, please see application form below:
+To learn more about eligible activities and to apply for GROW program, please see application forms below:

 Programs & Forms